Tomodachiga Yatteru Cafe: Collaborations

 In February 2024, Japanese alcoholic beverage manufacturer Suntory launched a canned alcoholic beverage jointly developed with TYC.
 Suntory, which was looking for an opportunity to get younger people to drink alcohol, approached the company in June of the same year, leading to the commercialization of the product.
 According to a Suntory representative, when they were looking for a way to develop products for the younger generation, a development team visited TYC/TYB and was so impressed that they approached Myoen about commercializing the product and began joint development.
 The person in charge was intrigued by the communication generated by TYB's worldview.
 It was unusual for Suntory to collaborate with a store to develop a product, but it was made possible by the enthusiastic support of young employees.

 The web commercial for the collaborative product featured actor Ryota Katayose.
 In April of the same year, due to the positive response to the initial release, the sales channel was expanded and the new product was launched nationwide for a limited time.

 Appeal

-Sara Fukamori, a writer for the comprehensive culture website Real Sound, examined the appeal of TYC, and concluded the "TikTok-friendly" design of the cafe, and two points of ease and comfort attracted Generation Z.
+Sara Fukamori, a writer for the comprehensive culture website Real Sound, examined the appeal of TYC, and concluded the "TikTok-friendly" design of the café, and two points of ease and comfort attracted Generation Z.